 I was "stuck" as a Plus Specialist for far longer than I care to admit.
 I was dealing with gigantic clients helping them moving millions of dollars, but I wasn't happy.
 When I signed on at the company I wanted to do two things.
 Help small business owners grow and encouraging youth entrepreneurship.
 This job give me none of those things.
 But thankfully, I found something that did.

-I now run new media for the company, and the story of how I got hired deserves a blog post on its own.
+After nine months as a Social Media Manager for the company, I became a Growth Marketer.
 I've spent almost six months on the job at the time of writing, and it's everything I could've hoped it would be.
-I've been able to set my own schedule, create my own goals, and decompress with unlimited vacation- not that I've used much of it yet.
+I've been able to set my own schedule, create my own goals, and decompress with unlimited vacation- not that I've used any of it yet.

 My job is to turn young people into entrepreneurs.
 Not a day goes by where I don't get chills thinking about that.
 It took two years of absolute burnout to get where I am today, and I'd do it again in a heartbeat.